-Brushing your teeth regularly helps remove food particles from teeth surfaces to keep them healthy and clean.
-If you don't brush your teeth properly, food and plaque start to gather on your teeth surfaces.
-Gradually, this buildup calcifies and forms a substance known as tartar or calculus.
-Since tartar is very hard and sticky, it is impossible to remove from your teeth by yourself.
-Additionally, tartar harbors harmful bacteria which produce acids that destroy your teeth, gums and jawbone.
-As a result, if you're not cleaning your teeth properly, you’re risking developing cavities, gum disease and infection.
+Brushing your teeth removes food particles from teeth surfaces to keep your teeth clean and healthy.
+If you don't brush your teeth properly, food and plaque gather on the teeth' surfaces.
+Gradually, these buildups start to calcify and form a substance known as tartar or calculus.
+Tartar is very hard and sticky, making it impossible to remove by yourself.
+Additionally, tartar harbors harmful bacteria which produce acidic byproducts.
+It's this acid that's responsible for destroying your teeth, gums, and even jawbone.
+Without proper brushing, you're at risk of developing cavities, gum disease, and even dental infections.

-Both manual and electric toothbrushes can be very effective if you use them properly.
-The biggest advantage of using an electric toothbrush is that these toothbrushes perform the oscillation motion for you.
-This makes brushing your teeth easier and cuts down on your efforts.
-However, you still need to pay attention to cover each and ever tooth surface, brush for the recommended two minutes and apply the right amount of pressure.
+Both manual and electric toothbrushes can be very effective as long as you use them properly.
+The biggest advantage of an electric toothbrush is that the brush itself performs the oscillation motion automatically.
+This makes it easier to brush your teeth by cutting down on the effort required to brush daily.
+However, you still need to pay attention to covering each tooth surface.
+Regardless of which toothbrush you use, you still need to brush for the recommended two minutes daily and apply the right amount of pressure when brushing your teeth.

 Both electric and manual toothbrushes are fine as long as you use them properly.
 Be sure to use a toothbrush with soft bristles.
 Hard bristles are abrasive and damage your teeth and gums.
 Also, be sure to switch out your toothbrush or the brush head every three to four months.
 Using an old toothbrush or brush head exposes your teeth to harmful bacteria.
 Additionally, worn-out bristles become abrasive and damage teeth surfaces and gum tissue.
 If you prefer to use an electric toothbrush, we recommend Oral-B or Sonicare.
 If you choose to go with a manual toothbrush, we recommend using one from a proven brand that has soft bristles.